enriquedevs/DE-101-Practices/Practices/session_2_SQL/README.md

 First, we are going to create a docker container with a MySQL image to create a clinic Database

-Create within this folder a dockerfile with the following content:
+Create within this folder a Dockerfile with the following content:

 ```
 FROM mysql